weidagang/callbackless-js/README.md

 var squareSum = function (x, y) { return x * x + y * y; };

 // lift it to a function of type :: Promise<Int> -> Promise<Int> -> Promise<Int>,
-// then it can work on promises. var squareSum$ = liftA(squareSum);
+// then it's all set to work on promises. var squareSum$ = liftA(squareSum);

 // apply it to Promise<Int> the same way you apply it to Int